nkh/P6-Data-Dump-Tree/README.md

 Rendering
 =========

-Each line of output consists 6 elements, 2 elements, the tree and the address, are under Data::Dump::Tree's control; the three remaining elements are under your control but Data::Dump::Tree provides defaults.
+Each line of output consists 6 elements.

-Refer to section 'handling specific types' to learn how to render specific types with your own type handlers.
+Data::Dump::Tree (DDT) has a default render mode for all data types but you can greatly influence what and how things are rendered.

 Rendering elements
 ------------------